spynnaker.pyNN.utilities package

 Parameters:

-• gsyn_exc (Block) – neo with gsyn_exc data
+• gsyn_exc – neo with gsyn_exc data

-• gsyn_inh (Block) – neo with gsyn_exc data
+• gsyn_inh – neo with gsyn_inh data

 Converts the gsyn_exc into a list numpy array one per segment (all runs) in the format ID, time, value.